Depthmark/github-sts/docs/content/en/operations/upgrades.md

 ## Migration: pool metrics `instance` label

 Upgrading to a version with [app pools]({{< relref "/reference/configuration#app-pools-multi-instance-rate-limit-rotation" >}}) adds an `instance` label to every GitHub App, rate-limit, and reachability metric that already existed.
-This applies to every deployment, not only ones that configure `instances:` — a single-instance app is normalized into a pool of one internally, so it still carries the label (see [Metrics]({{< relref "/reference/metrics" >}})):
+This applies to every deployment, not only ones that configure `instances:`: a single-instance app is normalized into a pool of one internally, so it still carries the label (see [Metrics]({{< relref "/reference/metrics" >}})):

 ```text
 githubsts_token_exchanges_total